antrea-io/antrea/docs/antrea-network-policy.md

 ## Antrea-native Policy ordering based on priorities

-Antrea-native Policy CRDs are ordered based on priorities set at various levels.
+Antrea-native policy CRDs are ordered based on priorities set at various levels.

 ### Ordering based on Tier priority